+(CLICK HERE for the month’s major aspects!)
 (Wondering what the next few months hold in store for you?
 Write me with your date, time, and place of birth — and send you a free sneak preview!)
-I had originally planned a long look at the synastry between Queen Elizabeth II and her grand-daughter in law, Meghan Markle.
-The more I got into […]
+Here’s the most important astrological forecast of the month.
+Really?
+Yes!
+Why?
+Knowing when the Moon Void of Course […]

 “Elevators keep crashing.
 Is Mercury in retrograde or what?”

 “Elevators can be capricious.
 Sometimes it just seems like they’re out to get you….”

 If you’ve spent any length of time around astrologers, you’ve likely learned that astrologers love to blame things going wrong on “Mercury Retrograde.”
 But what exactly is Mercury Retrograde, what can you do about it, and most importantly, how can you derive maximum profit from it?

 All the planets in the Solar System travel around the Sun in nice regular round orbits.
 They never actually stop and back up or decide to go the other way.
 But from our perspective on Earth, sometimes it looks like they do.

 Imagine you’re driving down the middle of a circular multi-lane highway, perpetually orbiting a central point.
 Your car is Earth.
 The other cars on this same highway are all traveling in different lanes and at different speeds .
 Although those cars don’t ever stop or back up (and neither does yours), sometimes you will pass one and (from your perspective) that car will appear to slow down and go backwards past you.
 From our perspective on Earth, looking up at the other planets, they sometimes appear to slow down and turn backwards for a while, then they slow down again, go forward, and pick up speed.
 That is what we call “retrograde motion.”